pardisghaziamin/Arm/README.md

 	#define  double2_Port_reset (HAL_GPIO_WritePin(GPIOE,GPIO_PIN_15,GPIO_PIN_RESET))

  # Result
- you can see whole of final video on the link below:
+ you can see whole of final Result on the link below: